The freeness and trace conjectures for parabolic Hecke subalgebras: Introduction

 The second conjecture is in fact the last part of \cite[2.1, Assumption 2]{BMM}, whose first part is the classical BMM symmetrising trace conjecture.
 Both conjectures appeared later in \cite{malrou}, where Malle and Rouquier assumed their validity in order to study families of characters for complex reflection groups using Rouquier's definition and truncated induction from parabolic subgroups.
 Another application of the parabolic trace conjecture is that it allows the determination of the Schur elements of $\mathcal{H}(W')$ from those of $\mathcal{H}(W)$, or the other way round (see, for example, \cite[Lemma 2.3.5]{chlou}).

-In this paper we prove both conjectures for several exceptional irreducible complex reflection groups of rank $2$.
+Until now, the validity of both conjectures has been an open problem for any non-real complex reflection group.
+In this paper we prove them for all complex reflection groups of rank $2$ for which the BMM symmetrising trace conjecture is known to hold (we prove the parabolic freeness conjecture for a couple extra).
 The idea is the following: in \cite{BCCK} and \cite{BCC}, our method for proving the BMM symmetrising trace conjecture for $G_n$, where $n \in \{4,5,6,7,8,13\}$, relied on the choice of a ``good'' basis $\mathcal{B}(W)$ for $\mathcal{H}(G_n)$ as an $R(G_n)$-module, so that \begin{itemize} \item[(i)] $1 \in \mathcal{B}(W)$; \smallbreak \item[(ii)] $\mathcal{B}(W)$ specialises to $W$ when $\mathcal{H}(W)$ specialises to the group algebra of $W$; \smallbreak \item[(iii)] $\tau(b)=\delta_{1b}$ for all $b \in \mathcal{B}(W)$. \end{itemize} We then created a \texttt{C++} program that expressed every product of a generator of $\mathcal{H}(W)$ belonging to $\mathcal{B}(W)$ with an element of $\mathcal{B}(W)$ as a linear combination of elements of $\mathcal{B}(W)$.
 This led us to the creation of an algorithm that expresses any element of $\mathcal{H}(W)$ as a linear combination of elements of $\mathcal{B}(W)$, which we present here in Section \ref{gap3section}.
 We used the programming language GAP3 for the implementation of the algorithm, and the program that we created can be found on the project's webpage \cite{web}.
 Now, using this program, we can take a set of $|W|$ elements of $\mathcal{H}(W)$ and check whether it is a basis by calculating the supposed change of basis matrix: if the determinant of this matrix is a unit in $R(W)$, then the matrix is indeed a change of basis matrix and the set in question is a basis of $\mathcal{H}(W)$ as an $R(W)$-module.